Pigmet/texdata/README.md

 ### keyword

 tex treats a standalone keyword signifying a TeX symbol.
-All keywords are converted to the corresponding TeX symbol when passed to tex, tex-> or tex->>.
+Most keywords are converted to the corresponding TeX symbol when passed to tex, tex-> or tex->>.

 ```clojure
   (tex :sin)